conda-forge/cachecontrol-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `cachecontrol` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `cachecontrol, cachecontrol-with-filecache, cachecontrol-with-redis` can be installed with `conda`:

 ```
-conda install cachecontrol
+conda install cachecontrol cachecontrol-with-filecache cachecontrol-with-redis
 ```

 or with `mamba`:

 ```
-mamba install cachecontrol
+mamba install cachecontrol cachecontrol-with-filecache cachecontrol-with-redis
 ```

 It is possible to list all of the versions of `cachecontrol` available on your platform with `conda`: